r-reji/newton-fractal/README.md

 # Newton Fractal Generator

-This repository contains all the code that was written for a Java programming module I took in 2018-2019.
+This repository contains the code that was written for as part of a Java programming module at university.
 Assuming you have all the necessary dependancies installed, you should be able to run [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java).

 ### [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java)